partly-cloudy/baseoci/README.md

 ## About

-The Terraform Base Module Installer for Oracle Cloud Infrastructure provides a Terraform module that provisions a VCN, Bastion and NAT host as well as some basic routing.
+The Terraform Base Module Installer for Oracle Cloud Infrastructure provides a Terraform module that provisions a VCN, Bastion and NAT hosts as well as some basic routing.

 ## Pre-reqs